dances-with-clouds/inrarec/README.md

-This script uses streamripper to record songs transmitted by internet radio stations, and then it uses ffmpeg to add a little fading and to convert the songs to mp3.
+This script uses streamripper to record songs transmitted by internet radio stations, and then it uses ffmpeg to add a little fade out to ommit voice overs and commercials, and to convert the songs to mp3.
 It can also burn the songs to a CDRW or copy them onto a USB drive.

 It can also be started by udev to burn or copy a previously made recording without further interacting: just plug in a USB drive